What is the mentorship process on mkdev?

 1. You and your mentor agree upon a schedule

-After you’ve paid, you and your mentor together decide at what time, how often and in what manner you’re going to communicate.
-We don’t have any strict rules considering that, but your mentor will provide you with the tools for effective professional communication and show how to use them.
+After you’ve paid, you and your mentor decide the time, frequency, and manner of your communication.
+We don’t have any strict rules for this process, instead your mentor will provide you with the tools for effective professional communication and show how to use them.

 After that the mentor starts your subscription and your learning begins.